si/streaks/README.md

-# Personal Activity Aggregator

-Turn what you already do into a simple timeline - music, runs, commits, films.
-Your data stays private.
-You decide what to share.
+# Habit Streaks

+Build lasting habits by tracking your daily activities and maintaining beautiful streak visualizations.
+From fitness to learning, see your progress and stay motivated to achieve your goals.

 ## Features

+- **Habit tracking**: Build and maintain streaks for fitness, learning, creativity, and wellness
-- **Multi-provider integration**: Spotify, Strava, GitHub, Letterboxd, Goodreads, Swarm, RSS, ActivityPub
+- **Multi-provider integration**: Strava, GitHub, and other activity providers
-- **Smart recommendations**: Services are recommended based on your chosen goal
+- **Smart recommendations**: Services are recommended based on your chosen habit goals
 - **Privacy-first**: Your data stays private; you control what to share
 - **Mobile-first design**: Beautiful, responsive UI that works on all devices
-- **UK English copy**: Friendly, warm tone without guilt language
+- **Streak visualizations**: Beautiful charts and progress tracking to keep you motivated

 ## Tech Stack